 An apprenticeship is an agreement between a person who wants to learn a skill and an employer who needs a skilled worker.
 It involves a combination of on-the-job training under the supervision of a journeyperson, and in-school training.
-The Ministry of Training, Colleges and Universities (Apprenticeship Branch) regulates this agreement.
+The Ministry of Advanced Education and Skills Development (MAESD) regulates this agreement.
 There are over 150 occupations included in the Apprenticeship system.
-(Contact one of the numbers below, or the MTCU for a complete listing of apprenticeship occupations)
+(Contact the HWDSB OYAP consultant or MAESD for a complete listing of apprenticeship occupations).